Healthy Peanut Butter Buckeye Balls

-These easy peanut butter buckeyes are perfectly smooth and gooey on the inside with a chocolatey crunch on the outside. with only 5 simple ingredients, this buckeye recipe is Not only gluten-free, and vegan, but can be made paleo and keto.
+These easy peanut butter buckeye balls are perfectly smooth and gooey on the inside with a chocolatey crunch on the outside. with only 5 simple ingredients, this buckeye recipe is Not only gluten-free and vegan but can be made paleo and keto as well.

 Buckeye Balls are one of those classic Christmas recipes that are just so good.
 And well, these come pretty close to the original.

 All you need is your favorite nut butter, date paste (blended Medjool dates), coconut flour, sea salt, and your favorite chocolate.

 For this paleo recipe, I’m using almond butter.
 However, if you want the classic Buckeye Ball option, go ahead and use peanut butter instead.

 Sunbutter (ground sunflower seeds) and tahini (ground sesame seeds) would also work well in this recipe if you need nut-free options.

 When choosing your nut butter, your best option would be a smooth and drizzly one.
-I like to go to Whole Foods and ground fresh almonds to get my almond butter, it’s a perfect consistency for this.
+I like to go to Whole Foods and ground fresh almonds to get my almond butter, it makes the perfect consistency for this.